MicrosoftDocs/visualstudio-docs/subscriptions/assign-license.md

 ## Why use a different notification email address?
 Some organizations set up their email services to block incoming emails from other domains.
 Blocking incoming emails means that subscribers and admins will miss important communications:
 - Subscribers will not receive a notification that a subscription has been assigned to them.
 This will also prevent them from activating some of the included benefits.
-- For subscribers you assigned Visual Studio subscriptions with GitHub Enterprise, they will not receive the invitation to join your GitHub organization.
+- Subscribers who have been assigned Visual Studio subscriptions with GitHub Enterprise will not receive the invitation to join your GitHub organization, meaning they will be unable to accept the invitation.
+They must accept the emailed invitation in order to gain access to your GitHub organization.
 - Admins will not be notified when they are added to an agreement, receive monthly admin statements or notifications of feature changes that affect the way they manage subscriptions.

 Using a notification email address provides you with the option to allow your subscribers to receive important communications about their subscriptions without changing the functionality of their sign-in email addresses.